Frequently Asked Questions

 I’ll ask you for a few basic details such as your name and the best way to contact you.

-What happens at the initial consultation?
+What happens at the initial appointment?

-The initial face-to-face consultation is an opportunity for me to explain a little bit more about the service I offer as well as to find out a little bit about what has brought you to therapy, what your expectations are, and what you hope to gain from the process.
-It is also an opportunity for you to ask me any questions you may have.
 At the end of this session we can both decide whether we feel we would work well together and we can arrange a follow up appointment if you wish to do so.

 How will I feel?

-Dealing with personal difficulties and discussing painful issues is hard work and can be both emotionally and physically draining.
 However, sharing you problems with another person, verbalising your inner thoughts, and getting in touch with your emotions can also feel very uplifting, and clients almost always report feeling better, or “lighter” after sharing their problems.
-How you feel after each session will vary from person to person, and session to session.

 How many sessions will I need?